swimmingly/swimmingly.github.io/_pages/other/overview.md

 It is a mistake as old as civilization.
 Everyone has made it.
 The Ancients.
 Barbarian hordes.
 Philosophers, prophets, emperors, popes and kings.
 America's Founding Fathers.
 Conservatives and Progressives today.
 Capitalists, communists, fascists, socialists, gangs, theocrats.
 Anarchists of every stripe.
 Some want to build it up.
 Others want to tear it down.
 But they all agree: a state _is_ a centralized state and can be nothing else.

 In fact, a state is a state.
-It can be centralized, as it has been for a long time.
-But a state could also be _distributed_: seated at the individual level, with no central bodies.
-It just needs an organizing principle. with guiding ideas, motivating feeling, and effective actions.
-This essay relates these elements.
+Centralization is just an organizing principle.
+A state could also be _distributed_: seated at the individual level, with no central bodies.
+This principle organizes  guiding ideas, a motivating feeling, and effective actions into a different kind of state.

+This essay describes the distributed state and these, its elements.
 We begin with politics, identifying its natural basis.
 We will examine the problems of centralized states.
 Then we will derive the solution of distribution and a strategy to apply it in a volatile world.

 ### politics